rakudo-p5/v5/STATUS-p6m.md

   in sub _fresh_perl at /home/froggs/dev/v5/t/test.pl:34<br />
   in sub fresh_perl_is at /home/froggs/dev/v5/t/test.pl:121<br />
   in block  at t/spec/op/heredoc.v5:27<br />
-  in method reify at src/gen/m-CORE.setting:7880<br />
+  in method reify at src/gen/m-CORE.setting:7891<br />
-  in method reify at src/gen/m-CORE.setting:7716<br />
+  in method reify at src/gen/m-CORE.setting:7727<br />
-  in method gimme at src/gen/m-CORE.setting:8205<br />
+  in method gimme at src/gen/m-CORE.setting:8216<br />
-  in method sink at src/gen/m-CORE.setting:8664<br />
+  in method sink at src/gen/m-CORE.setting:8675<br />
-  in block  at t/spec/op/heredoc.v5:1<br />
+  in block &lt;unit&gt; at t/spec/op/heredoc.v5:1<br />
 # Looks like you planned 9 tests, but ran 1<br />
 # Looks like you failed 1 tests of 1<br />
 </td></tr>